xnm-sdksdk/Arduino_Projects/README.md

 - Control_led_with_2buttons

 After this little roadmap, my suggestion is for you to go out and have fun while attempting these projects.
+I'll be posting more exercises and projects in the future, so stay tuned.

 ## Documentation

 [Arduino Documentation](https://docs.arduino.cc/)